Faculty by Campus:

 His research interests focus on Systemic Functional Linguistics, Critical Discourse Analysis and Discourse theory.
 He is a contributing editor of Metamorphoses, the Journal of the Five College Faculty Seminar on Literary Translation.
 Recent translations include articles for Wasla magazine in Egypt and co-translating African Folklore: An Encyclopedia into Arabic.

 Alaa Razeq is an Arabic Language Instructor at Hampshire College and has previously taught at the University of Massachusetts and Amherst College.
-She is a Levantine evaluator with the Five College Center for the Study of World Languages.
+She is a Levantine oral proficiency evaluator with the Five College Center for the Study of World Languages.
+Currently, Alaa is developing the Levantine curriculum for all levels: novice through advanced.
 Before joining the Five College Arabic Language Initiative, she taught beginner, intermediate and advanced intermediate Arabic at Howard Community College in Maryland.
+Beyond academia, Alaa is a translator with the Diplomatic Langauge Services; specializing in developing and translating cultural materials from English to MSA and Levantine.

 Since 2010, Alaa has taught intensive Arabic courses through the National Security Agency’s Startalk Arabic Program and is currently the assistant director of the Startalk Arabic Summer Academy in Boston.
 Alaa has completed several education training programs at Harvard University as well as New York University.
 She is certified by Cambridge University to Teach English to Adults and is the recipient of the Dora Johnson Award for Arabic education from Qatar Foundation International.